void

 Tábor is mentioned 17 times in The Good Soldier Švejk.

-He didn't have enough money to pay the fine so at the station (see Táborské nádraží) he had to step off the train to explain himself.
-A helpful gentleman in the crowd paid the fine and gave him money but he was then hit by the misfortune that he drank one beer after the other while the train with Oberleutnant Lukáš continued to Budějovice where their regiment was garrisoned.
-Without documents and money he was in the end dispatched onwards on foot.
-This was the beginning of Švejk's famous anabasis where he without much luck tried to get to his regiment.
+He did not have enough money to pay the fine, so at the station (see Táborské nádraží) he had to step off the train to explain himself.
+A helpful gentleman in the crowd paid the fine and gave him money, but he was then struck by the misfortune of drinking one beer after another while the train with Oberleutnant Lukáš continued to Budějovice, where their regiment was garrisoned.
+Without documents and money, he was eventually sent onwards on foot.
+This was the beginning of Švejk's famous anabasis, where he, with little luck, tried to reach his regiment.

 Background

 Tábor is a town in South Bohemia with about 35,000 inhabitants (2010).
-The historical centre is under protection and very attractive.
-The town was one of the hotbeds of the national/religious Hussite movement[1] and has therefore played an prominent role in Czech history.
+The historic centre is protected and very attractive.

 prukopnik.jpg